Shaxpy/Object-Detection/Mask_Classifier/README.md

 ![](https://github.com/Shaxpy/Robotics-and-AI/blob/master/Mask_Classifier/Output/output5.jpeg)

 ### Dataset:
-**I can't reveal the whole dataset since I built it myself and the research work has been sent already to be published** For with masks-https://www.kaggle.com/ahmetfurkandemr/mask-datasets-v1,https://www.kaggle.com/vtech6/medical-masks-dataset,https://www.kaggle.com/gooogr/yolo-medical-mask-dataset and more on Kaggle.</br>
+**I can't reveal the whole dataset since I built it myself and the research work has been sent already to be published** <br>
+For the sake of reference, you can try -<br>
+For with masks-https://www.kaggle.com/ahmetfurkandemr/mask-datasets-v1,https://www.kaggle.com/vtech6/medical-masks-dataset,https://www.kaggle.com/gooogr/yolo-medical-mask-dataset and more on Kaggle.</br>
 For without masks-https://www.kaggle.com/abuanas/masked-face-detection-wider-dataset, I used many classes like Demonstration,Group, Cheering, Meeting, Shopper,Dancing, Handshakes etc.

+#### For research purposes, I can share the dataset, send me an email at: shashwatpandey28gmail.com